-The equipment layout for your distillery is a crucial, yet is an often overlooked success factor.
-It isn’t just a matter of compliance and regulations.
-How you structure your equipment can lead to better production yields.
+The equipment layout for your distillery is a crucial, yet often overlooked, success factor.
+It isn’t just a matter of compliance and regulations; how you structure your equipment can lead to better production yields.
 And that means more distribution opportunities, more brand believers, and more profits.

 Step One: Budgeting

 Before you do anything, you must understand your budget and have a concrete plan in place.
 If this is your first time creating a distillery equipment layout, you're about to have a lot of equipment costs and permit fees hitting your accounts.

 The adage of preparing for the worst is critical and you want plenty of room in your budget to cover any unexpected costs that creep up.